On the cohomology of finite-dimensional nilpotent groups and Lie rings: Lie rings

-\end{itemize} Some applications of the Frattini argument will be given in an ongoing collaboration with Jules Tindzhogo Ntsiri, that deals with the structure of ranked soluble Lie rings through the analysis of their Cartan subrings (see \cite{TZ}). \\\\ Regarding the adaptation of the content of section 6, we must clarify what semi-simplicity means for Lie algebras in positive characteristic.
-We will start with the algebra of endomorphisms of a finite-dimensional vector space, for which linear algebra provides a natural notion of semi-simple element.
-For the following developments, we refer to Chapter II of \cite{Stra}. \\ \\ Let $V$ be a finite-dimensional vector space over a field $\mathbb{K}$ of characteristic $p>0$; consider the associative $\mathbb{K}$-algebra $\mathfrak{g} = \End(V)$.
+Regarding Maschke's theorem, we must pass to Lie algebras since the abstract Lie ring structure seems to be insufficient to capture a good notion of $p$-divisibility/$p$-unipotency.
+First, we clarify what semi-simplicity means for Lie algebras in positive characteristic.
+We start with the algebra of endomorphisms of a finite-dimensional vector space, for which linear algebra provides a natural notion of semi-simple element.
+For the following developments, we refer to Chapter II of \cite{Stra}. \\ Let $V$ be a finite-dimensional vector space over a field $\mathbb{K}$ of characteristic $p>0$; consider the associative $\mathbb{K}$-algebra $\mathfrak{g} = \End(V)$.
 We aim to characterize semi-simple endomorphisms purely in terms of algebraic operations in $\mathfrak{g}$ without reference to the minimal polynomial.
-To this end, raising to the $p$-th power will play a key role; we begin with the following definition :
+To this end, raising to the $p$-th power will play a key role; we begin with the following definition:

 \begin{definition} An element $x$ of $\mathfrak{g}$ is \emph{algebraically semi-simple} if

 \end{definition}